Create a Digital Marketing Plan: 9 Step Strategic Guide

 - Without a well-defined digital marketing plan in place, you’ll likely end up wasting money and not making the impact you want.

 - A digital marketing plan can include business and marketing goals, strategies you’ll use to meet those goals, timelines, digital channels, and more.

 Digital marketing has become exponentially more complicated since the early days of the internet.
 Back then, businesses rarely created a digital marketing plan.
 And those that did, focused mostly on websites, banner ads, and email marketing.

 Now, you have dozens of digital marketing channels and platforms to choose from.
 Should you focus on SEO or PPC?
 Blogging or webinars?
 Social media or email?
 Podcasts or video marketing?
 Augmented reality (AR) or virtual reality (VR)?
 How much should you spend and when can you expect to see results?

 Trying to choose the best options for your brand can feel daunting, overwhelming even.

 What you need is a digital marketing plan.

-An clear plan helps you determine the most effective digital marketing strategies for your business and then put those strategies into action.
+A clear plan helps you determine the most effective strategies for your business and then put those strategies into action.
 A digital marketing plan helps you organize your initiatives so that you’re continually connecting with your audience, engaging them, and driving them to action.
 With a digital marketing business plan, you think ahead, coordinate among departments, and integrate your digital marketing for greater impact.